 The Graduate Record Examination (GRE) should only be submitted if the applicant’s GPA is less than 3.00.
 The GRE total should exceed 305 (minimum 153 verbal, 152 quantitative).
 An international student’s TOEFL (Test of English as a Foreign Language) score should exceed 550, or a minimum score of 100 on the TOEFL-IBT exam.
 This program does not accept the International Language Testing System (IELTS).

 A graduate application must be completed and forwarded to the Graduate School.
-Transcripts from all institutions attended, an application fee, a personal statement and two letters of recommendation, preferably from college faculty who are familiar with your academic ability and potential for success in a graduate program, must be submitted.
+Transcripts from all institutions attended, an application fee, a personal statement, and two letters of recommendation, preferably from college faculty familiar with your academic ability and potential for success in a graduate program, must be submitted.
 An interview is required.

 The application deadline for fall semester is August 1.